pattonsgirl/Fall2020-CEG2170/Labs/Lab05/README.md

 * Main reads input from `input.txt` in a loop until end of file is found: 2 pts
 * Main outputs result for each operation to `output.txt`: 2 pts
 * Good comments, logical variable naming, and code structure: 1 pts

+## Extra Credit (1 pt)
+* Instead of using variables declared on the stack in main, declare pointers.
+    * Note: this should not require changes to your functions.

 ## What to Submit
 Download your repl project or navigate to the folder in your file explorer.